pH-7/DateLove-pH7CMS-Theme/README.md

 This template has been especially designed for Online Dating Site.

 First off, you have to install pH7CMS, then upload this template (datelove folder) into the */templates/themes/* folder.
-After that, you can enable it in the [http://ph7cms.com/doc/en/how-to-go-to-admin-panel](admin panel), Settings -> General -> "Theme by default".
+After that, you can enable it in the [admin panel](http://ph7cms.com/doc/en/how-to-go-to-admin-panel), Settings -> General -> "Theme by default".

 ![Example of the theme](datelove/img/preview.png)